Cmccm123/benson_bot/README.md

 ## What is this

-it is a fun project for create a discord chatbot, which can imitate my my favorite teacher-Benson. the chatbot can talk with you as Benson. it is funny !
+it is a fun project for create a discord chatbot, which can imitate my favorite teacher-Benson. the chatbot can talk with you as Benson. it is funny !

 ## How to start